Notification of a Data Security Breach

 While the content may vary, notification must always include these elements, to the extent possible:

 - A brief description of what happened, including the date of the breach and the date of the discovery of the breach, if known

-- A description of the types of private information that were involved in the breach (e.g., full name, social security number, date of birth, home address, account number, personal financial information, grades, diagnosis, disability code, etc.)
+- A description of the types of private data that were involved in the breach (e.g., full name, social security number, date of birth, home address, bank account number, personal financial information, grades, diagnosis, etc.)

 - Any steps individuals should take to protect themselves from possible harm resulting from the breach (e.g., identity theft)